 Baptisms may continue but only parents, godparents and immediate family members who are asymptomatic may attend, and in no case more than 50 people.

 I encourage all of the faithful to continue to join together in prayer for the health and protection of our entire community and nation, and for an end to this crisis.
 I encourage all families and individuals to pray the rosary, invoking the intercession and protection of our Blessed Mother, Health of the Sick, for these intentions and for the health and well-being of our brothers and sisters who are ill, for their caretakers, and for all doctors, nurses, medical and emergency preparedness personnel and elected officials.
 I encourage pastors, as much as possible, to post hours that their churches will be open for private prayer with our Eucharistic Lord present in the tabernacle.
 At no time should there be more than 50 people gathered in the church.

 Do not come to any of the above if you are sick, if you have been exposed to the coronavirus, if you suspect you have been exposed or if you have been advised by a doctor not to go out in public or attend public gatherings.

 Mater Dei Parish - UPDATE ON THE NOVEL CORONAVIRUS (COVID-19)

 The novel coronavirus (COVID-19) continues to be prevalent in the media and minds of our community.
 Mater Dei Parish along with the Archdiocese of Kansas City, Kansas, is closely monitoring official updates and will follow any recommendations provided by the CDC and local health authorities.
-We encourage all Mater Dei parishioners, students, staff, and families to follow the CDC prevention guidelines to prevent the spread of respiratory disease (shown below).
+We encourage all Mater Dei parishioners, students, staff, and families to follow the CDC prevention guidelines to prevent the spread of respiratory disease (see links below).